stavinski/serve/README.md

 ## Usage

 ~~~
-USAGE: ./serve [options] <ADDR>
+USAGE: ./serve (vX.X.X) [options] <ADDR>

 ADDR: Binding address to use, can be just the port (:8000), or the IP/hostname and the port (127.0.0.1:8000) to restrict only localhost.

 OPTIONS:
-  -d, --dir             Directory to serve files from, defaults to the cwd
+  -d, --dir             Directory to serve files from, defaults to the cwd.
+(WARNING: could lead to data exposure, recommended to use a new scratch directory)
   -s, --secure  Use HTTPS.
 Requires cert and key pair be provided
   -c, --cert    Certificate file to use in PEM format
   -k, --key             Key file to use in PEM format